xcomfan/xcomfan.github.io/gitref/definitions.md

 When you are working in a Git repository the working copy is the copy on your disk actively being worked on.

+# working directory

+Also called the workint tree is a single checkout of one version of a Git project.
+The working directory is where you modify your files before staging them for a commit.
+Internally Git stores files in a compressed format, but for the working directory it extract them onot the diks so they can be easily modified.

 # working tree

 A single checkout of one version of the project.
 These files are extracted from the Git directory and placed on disk for you to use or modify.